k1miyama/ffxiv-clean-stream/README.md

 # FFXIV Clean Stream

-FFXIV Clean Stream creates a separate game preview for Discord.
-Your normal FFXIV window keeps showing the MMOMinion GUI, while the preview keeps FFXIV and its native HUD but leaves the MMOMinion overlay out.
+FFXIV Clean Stream creates a separate game preview for Discord, keeping FFXIV and its native HUD while excluding compatible third-party overlays.
+Your normal FFXIV window continues showing those overlays.

 The app does not stream or record anything by itself.
 Discord captures the preview window named **FFXIV Clean Stream**.